 + PRO: The UK is at the forefront of arts, culture and sporting events

-Expats living in the UK will find that they'll have access to some of the world's leading arts, culture and sporting events.
-Many international events are held in UK's major cities such as London, Manchester, Liverpool or Edinburgh.
-Thanks to the UK being a relatively small country with an efficient transport network, travelling around to see one's favourite team play football, or to catch an international music act on tour isn't too much hassle.
+Living in the UK will give you access to some of the world’s leading arts, culture, and sporting events.
+Many international events are held in the UK’s major cities, such as London, Manchester, Liverpool and Edinburgh.
+Thanks to the UK being a relatively small country with an efficient transport network, travelling around to see your favourite team play football or to catch an international music act on tour isn’t too much hassle.

 - CON: Traditional British food is mediocre

 The British don’t have much to boast about when it comes to their traditional cuisine.
-Beyond fish and chips, a full English breakfast and a lot of beer, there isn’t much to get excited about.
-That said, the beauty of living in a country with such a diverse population is that in almost every town or city expats are sure to find a wealth of international food offerings to keep things interesting.
+Beyond fish and chips, a full English breakfast, and a lot of beer, there isn’t much to get excited about.
+That said, the beauty of living in a country with such a diverse population is that in almost every town or city, you are sure to find a wealth of international food offerings to keep things interesting.
 And cities such as London have plenty of Michelin-starred eateries.

 + PRO: Diversity

-The UK has a long history of immigration which contributes to the diversity of its population.
-This is especially evident in the make-up of its major cities such as London, Manchester and Edinburgh.
-This means expats will be able to connect with many people who have similar experiences of moving overseas.
+The UK has a long history of immigration, which contributes to the diversity of its population.
+This is especially evident in the make-up of its major cities such as London, Manchester, and Edinburgh.
+You will be able to connect with many people who have similar experiences of moving overseas.

 + PRO: Proximity to Europe

-A huge advantage of living in the UK is how easy it is to access the rest of Europe.
+A huge advantage of living in the UK is its easy access to the rest of Europe.
 Thanks to the growth of budget airlines, it is possible to travel to a whole host of fantastic European destinations without breaking the bank.

 - CON: Brexit has affected movement

-Brexit has led to movement to the EU being restricted, as well as other negative effects such as fuel, food and labour shortages.
+Brexit has led to restricted movement to the EU, as well as other negative effects such as fuel, food, and labour shortages.

 Visas for the UK